-Frontier College is a national, charitable literacy organization that was founded in 1899.
-We work with children, teens, adults, and families who need help to improve their literacy skills.
+Frontier College is a national, non-profit literacy organization that was founded in 1899.
+We work with children, teens, adults and families who need help to improve their literacy skills.
 We work with a variety of partner organizations to deliver volunteer-run, community-based programs across Canada.
 Frontier College is accredited under the Imagine Canada Standards program.

 Major Duties and Responsibilities

 *This position requires the individual to work evenings (until approximately 7:30PM)